The Ultimate Guide to Hair Extensions

 These are thin pieces of natural, animal, or synthetic hair that are braided into small braids, which are in turn braided into your natural hair to create specific hair designs or custom looks.

-This hair is a highly desired hair type because it is one the most natural types of hair you can buy.
-It is also 100% human hair, easy to style, soft, luscious and flows naturally with your head movements.
+This hair is a highly desired hair type because it is one of the most natural types of hair you can buy.
+It is also 100% human hair, easy to style, soft, luscious, and flows naturally with your head movements.